 Responding to complaints against your veterinary license can be very costly.
 License defense coverage can help cover these costs.
 This separate coverage is necessary because this type of complaint is separate from lawsuits covered by malpractice insurance.

 Malpractice and license defense.

 Any veterinary practice can be faced with a malpractice lawsuit or a complaint to the state licensing bureau.
 These claims must be defended, even frivolous and unfounded ones.
 This defense is likely to be expensive.
 Hiring attorneys who are familiar with specialized knowledge of veterinarians will be required.
-Veterinary office insurance is available to help pay for this.
+Professional Liability insurance for your veterinary practice is available to help pay for this.
 Additionally, should damages or fees be awarded, your veterinarian insurance policy will make the funds available.